-- i) consider plans and specifications of proposed new congregational buildings or alterations to congregational buildings submitted to it in accordance with rule rule 2.20 (d) of the Code; and - ii) consult with the Church Architect regarding the proposed works (or, in the case of documentation prepared by the Church Architect, with another architect of its choice); and - iii) if satisfied: - A. that the proposed works, if constructed in accordance with the plans and specifications submitted, will: - 1) meet the needs of the particular congregation; and - 2) comply with the principles approved by the General Assembly, with such variations as the committee may in any special case approve; and - B. that the site on which the proposed works are to be constructed is: - 1) suitable in area, situation and character to the needs of the particular congregation; and - 2) laid out in such a manner as to ensure its full, proper and economic utilisation;
+- a) i) consider - A. plans and specifications of proposed new congregational buildings or alterations to congregational buildings; - B. floor plans, pre-purchase condition inspection reports from qualified inspectors and other reports as required by the committee in connection with any proposed purchase of any building by a congregation for the use of the congregation; submitted to it in accordance with rule 2.20 of the Code; and - ii) consult with the Church Architect regarding the proposed works (or, in the case of documentation prepared by the Church Architect, with another architect of its choice) or the proposed purchase; and - ii) if satisfied: - A. that the proposed works, if constructed in accordance with the plans and specifications submitted, will: - 1. meet the needs of the particular congregation; and - 2. comply with the principles approved by the General Assembly, with such variations as the committee may in any special case approve; and - B. that the site on which the proposed works are to be constructed is: - 1. suitable in area, situation and character to the needs of the particular congregation; and - 2. laid out in such a manner as to ensure its full, proper and economic utilisation;

-approve the plans and specifications;
+approve the plans and specifications; or